 Beyza Sat (Associate Professor, Ph.D.) is specialized on the subjects of landscape ecology, landscape analysis, zoning conservation areas, plant compositions and determining hotspots on natural lands.
 Dr. Sat obtained her B.Sc. as top of her class from the Istanbul University, Forestry Faculty, Landscape Architecture Department in 1999; then she orderly obtained her M.Sc. in 2002 and Ph.D. in 2009 from Science Institute of Istanbul University.
 Her Ph.D. thesis was on the subject of Landscape Ecology with the title “Landscape Analysis for the Ecological Planning at the Example of Kazdagi National Park”, which proposed zoning plans of Kazdagi National Park by considering the balance of usage and conservation based upon landscape analysis results.

-After a short period experiment in a large construction firm’s landscape architecture department, she worked as a research assistant at Istanbul University, Forestry Faculty, Landscape Architecture department between the years 2000-2009.
-She experienced managing projects, conducting research studies, writing essays and articles, conducting board studies on establishment of arboretums and botanical gardens and international or national congresses and seminars.
+After a short period, experiment in a large construction firm’s landscape architecture department, she had worked as a research assistant at Istanbul University, Forestry Faculty, Landscape Architecture department between the years 2000-2009.
+She had experienced managing projects, conducting research studies, writing essays and articles, conducting board studies on establishment of arboretums and botanical gardens and international or national congresses and seminars.

-Research areas: Landscape ecology, Landscape analysis, Plant compositions, Zoning of conservation areas.
+Research areas: Landscape ecology, Landscape analysis, Plant compositions, Zoning of conservation areas, determining hotspots.